pvlib/pvanalytics/docs/examples/orientation/README.rst

 Orientation
 -----------

-This includes examples for identifying the orientation of a system (fixed-tilt, tracking) using time series data.
+This includes examples related to the orientation of a system (fixed-tilt, tracking).